AnticOwl/anticowl.github.io/_Wip/2024-07-25-Lost-In-Random.md

 ### Melon Loader Installation
 Start Melon Loader installer and uncheck `Latest`.
 Click on triangle in the `Version` field and choose 0.5.7 Click on `Select` and point to your game installation directory.
-Choose `Maid of Sker.exe` and click `Open`.
+Choose `Lost In Random.exe` and click `Open`.
 Back to Melon Loader installer, click `Install`

 ### Cinematic Unity Explorer Installation